Mistralys/application-framework/src/themes/default/templates/appinterface/data-grids-non-db/04-column-controls/description.md

 **Some things you can try:**

-- Reduce the number of columns, and navigate through them with the arrow buttons.
+- Reduce the number of columns and navigate through them with the arrow buttons.
 - Open the full view to see all columns in a new window.
-- Open the grid settings to change column visibility and order.
+- Open the grid settings to change which columns are enabled as well as their positions.

 The "Actions" column, since it is marked as such using `roleActions()`, does not scroll.
-It is always visible and cannot be hidden or repositioned by design.
+It is always visible and cannot be disabled or repositioned by design.

 ----